Bristol Pride Without Borders (PWB)

 How we work

-Pride Without Borders meets fortnightly.
+Under normal circumstances, Pride Without Borders meets fortnightly.
+We are now organising group video calls as well as lots of 121 calls to individual members to offer support and information.
 We all talk, share experiences, questions and challenges.
 We have formed a community marked by energy and appreciation; everyone has an understanding of the problems caused by the asylum system and shares experiences of a life scarred by trauma and dislocation.

 We offer: a safe space, a non-judgemental and caring atmosphere, LGBT+ peers, signposting to other organisations and services, help in understanding the asylum system, help accessing quality legal advice.
 We also help members to reflect on their physical and mental health.
 We invite in guest speakers.
 These have included a trauma specialist, a solicitor, a trans rights activist and members of other LGBT+ organisations.